EnweremOma/QR-Code/README.md

 ### Continued development

+A lot of users access the websites with their mobile phones and that makes media querries supper important.
+With my observation from this challange, my media querries knowledge could use some revamp.
 For someone enclined to the front end, my speed was really poor.
 Yes i can attribute them to a couple other factors but I could do better.
 I intend to pick up a JavaScript program and battle through.

 ### Useful resources